 Features daily performances of Living History actors, a national award-winning program depicting the original owners, workers and slaves of the historic homes.

-Reaches more than 70,000 people each year with its guided tours, special events, lectures, symposia, outreach and educational programs, with attendance expected to grow even more with the opening of the new museum center (see below) and education programs.
+Reaches more than 70,000 people each year with its guided tours, special events, lectures, symposia, outreach and educational programs.

 In 1983, created the Arkansas Territorial Restoration Foundation, a nonprofit corporation whose sole mission is to provide outside funding for the museum’s programs and collections.